Michael Jordan is known as the Greatest of All Time but nobody is perfect.

 The 1992 Dream Team is considered by many to be the greatest team ever assembled on a basketball court.
 This was a roster that was more like an NBA 2K team or a fantasy league rather than real life.

-The roster was made up of the games greatest players in Michael Jordan, Scottie Pippen, Magic Johnson, Larry Bird, Karl Malone, John Stockton, Charles Barkley, Patrick Ewing, David Robinson, Clyde Drexler and Chris Mullin.
-Christian Laettner was added as he was one of the top collegiate players when he played for Duke University.
+The roster was made up of the games greatest players in Michael Jordan, Scottie Pippen, Magic Johnson, Larry Bird, Karl Malone, John Stockton, Charles Barkley, Patrick Ewing, David Robinson, Clyde Drexler, and Chris Mullin.
+Duke's Christian Laettner was later added to give the team one collegiate representative.

 © 2021 Jan Michael Ong